AdaWang2020/hBayesDM-models/json_data/README.md

-### Information currently kept track of by JSON Schema:
+### Information currently kept track of by Model Information Schema:
 Property | Required | Explanation
 -|-|-
 "model" | o | Full name of the model.